Roxbury, Boston: Colleges and universities

-Roxbury is home to Roxbury Community College,"Roxbury Community College is a co-educational public institution of higher education offering Associate Degrees and certificate programs.
-RCC's primary objective is to provide residents of the Commonwealth, specifically those individuals living in the greater Boston area, optimum opportunity for access to a college education consistent with their interests and aptitudes and to reduce to a minimum economic, social, psychological and academic barriers to educational opportunity."
+Roxbury is home to Roxbury Community College, a co-educational public institution of higher education offering Associate Degrees and certificate programs.
 Beginning in the Fall semester from academic school year 2011–2013 Roxbury Community College has had an average female enrollment of 1761, and an average male enrollment of 868 in credit courses.
 Through the years 2011–2013, the school has had an average of 1253 black students, 10 Native-American Indian students, 52 Asian American students, 426 Latino students, 167 White, 10 non-resident alien, and 710 students enrolled reported their ethnicity unknown.
 Gordon-Conwell Theological Seminary's Center for Urban Ministerial Education (CUME)opened in 1976 at Twelfth Baptist Church.
 The campus has over 400 students.
 To accommodate the diversity of the school, "classes are taught in English, Spanish, French Creole and Portuguese, with occasional classes in American Sign Language".
 The Roxbury campus is represented by students of 21 different nationalities and 39 denominations.
 The college is located at 90 Warren St. in Roxbury, Ma.
 Emmanuel College's spiritual retreat center.
 This center offers spiritual education to all staff and students for no charge.
 The center is designed to promote a relationship with god and explore your own spirituality.
 Further, The Eastern Nazarene College offers Adult Studies/LEAD classes in Roxbury.

 Public libraries

-Boston Public Library operates the Dudley Branch Library in Roxbury.
+Boston Public Library operates the Shaw-Roxbury Branch in Roxbury.
 The branch, which opened in April 1978, replaced the Mount Pleasant Branch, a library branch, and the Fellowes Athenaeum, a privately endowed facility.
 Next to the Dudley Branch Library is the Dudley Literacy Center which assists patrons who are learning English as a second language.
 It is the largest public library literacy center in the Boston Public Library system.
 The Grove Hall Branch of the Boston Public Library, which was formerly located on Crawford Street since 1971, is now located at 41 Geneva Avenue in Dorchester/Roxbury.
 The Branch is in a new facility that opened in April 2009.